monopole/snt/basics/buildAServer.md

-# Make an App Component
+# Make a Single-Component App

 > _Write a configurable HTTP server
 >  to run on the cluster._